 Maintaining data availability is essential for the performance and business continuity of an organization.
 If you were to lose access to mission-critical data, your IT operations could grind to a halt, resulting in financial costs and, more importantly, damage to the reputation of your organization.

-To guarantee continued data availability and access, it is important to understand what can cause your data to become inaccessible and what challenges you have to overcome to prevent data loss.
+To guarantee continued data availability and access, it is important to understand what can cause your data to become inaccessible and what challenges you have to overcome to protect your data.
 In this brief guide, we will cover the basics of data availability and its challenges, and offer techniques to help you maintain a high level of data availability.

 What Is Data Availability?